Member of Russell Bedford International, a global network of independent professional service firms.

 It’s hard to believe that summer is in full swing and in just another few weeks we’ll be at the halfway point of 2019!
 The first quarter of the year focused on getting the financial reporting and tax returns filed for the previous year and the second quarter was spent getting the current year up-to-date.
 Before we knew it, we were transacting business as usual.
 Somehow those goals of cleaning up accounting records became long forgotten.
-But we’re here to remind you not to forget the importance of accounting clean up!
+But we’re here to remind you not to forget the importance of accounting clean up projects!

 It’s vital to get your accounting cleaned up before the year-end activities kick in and this is the perfect time of year to do it.
 Below are a few accounting projects you may want to consider taking on over the next few months.
 In the end it will set you up for success come December.